mrs-brubotics/documentation_brubotics/source/Hardware.rst

 ?.?
 Step-by-step Procedure for Preparations Prior to Autonomous Field Experiments
 --------------------------
+    * Prepare the simulations.
-    * Prepare the scrips for the real hardware tests.
+    * Prepare the scripts for the real hardware tests.
+    * Make a planning for the test day.
+See example document.
+TODO ADD
     * Charge everything: transmitter, RTK base, drone batteries.